 Sighting-in and tuning your crossbow should be something you do here and there to keep your accuracy as sharp as your broadheads are.

 You saw how to shoot step by step your crossbow and how to stay safe while manipulating your weapon.
-It also shown you how to sight for sighting-in adjustment and by the same time do a basic tuning of your crossbow.
+It also showed you how to sight for sighting-in adjustment and by the same time do a basic tuning of your crossbow.

 Hope that you found value in this post!
 Feel free to share and comment!